 - Production or sale without a state license

 The legalization of recreational marijuana in Washington State is very much a social experiment.
 Practical details will be worked out over time.

-Individuals interested in producing, distributing, or selling marijuana products in Washington State are subject to strict controls, the details of which are available through the Washington State Liquor Control Board website.Continue to 9 of 10 below.
+Since legalization, many entrepreneurs have moved into the state seeking to start businesses in the burgeoning marijuana industry.
+Individuals interested in producing, distributing, or selling marijuana products in Washington State are subject to strict controls, the details of which are available through the Washington State Liquor Control Board website.

 - Oregon allows residents to have up to 4 marijuana plants per residence.
 Washington does not.
-The only place to procure recreational pot in a legal manner in Washington is through a licensed retailer.
+The only place to procure recreational pot in a legal manner in Washington is via a licensed retailer.